NLnetLabs/nsd-manual/source/installation.rst

     ./configure

-When :command:`configure` gives no errors, we can continue to actually compiling NSD.
-For this NSD uses :command:`make`.
-Be warned that compiling might take a while.
+If :command:`configure` gives no errors, we can continue to actually try compiling NSD using :command:`make`; compilation might take a while.

 .. code-block:: bash

     make

-When we have a successful compilation, we can install NSD to make available for the machine.
+After successfully compiling, we can install NSD to make it available for the machine.

 .. code-block:: bash